ultramango/gear360pano/README.md

 Latest Changes:

+- 2017-06-10: support for wildcards, switched gallery to Pannellum, "automatic" gallery creation, no longer possible to set output filename (this is due to acceptance of wildcards/multiple files).
+Lots of changes so expect things not to work well (I did basic testing).
-- 2017-05-16: small update, added poorman's gallery in html
+- 2017-05-16: small update, added poorman's gallery in html.
 - 2017-03-17: added compatibility with Google Photos (contribution by Ry0 and ftoledo).
 - 2017-02-04: added tutorial how to manually create initial panorama in Hugin, updated template, now it resembles panorama created by Samsung S7 phone (it is horizontally rotated by 180 deg.).
 - 2017-01-25: added EXIF data to output file, Windows has now command timing, cosmetic changes to the file.